 To guide decisions, we need a strategy for relaxing restrictions that balances the risk of further outbreaks against social and economic costs

-Interventions range from detection and isolation of cases, to public hygiene campaigns, travel restrictions, assembly restrictions and forced closures of businesses and institutions.
+Interventions include detection and isolation of cases, public hygiene campaigns, travel restrictions, assembly restrictions and forced closures of businesses and institutions.

 We have compiled the following list of potential interventions to reduce the transmission of COVID 19 in New Zealand.
 This list is not exhaustive.
 Most, although not all, have been included in the lockdown phase in New Zealand.